firien/shibboleth/README.md

 ####1.
 Bookmarklet
 This is a little snippet of javascript that is saved as a bookmark in your browser.
 When you need to log into a website you fill in your username and master password, then click on the Shibboleth bookmarklet and it will replace your master password with your unique password for that particular website.
 ####2.
 Web App
 Sometimes, specifically on mobile devices, you will be logging into sites through native applications and the bookmarklet method is not an option.
-So the standalone web page allows you to manually set the domain, generate your unique password, copy to the clipboard, & paste it in the native application.
+So the standalone web app allows you to manually set the domain, generate your unique password, copy to the clipboard, and paste it in the native application.

-The standalone web page is encoded into a data uri, so no internet access is required to use it.
+The standalone web app is encoded into a data uri, so internet access is NOT required to use it.
 ####3.
 OS X Widget
 The widget is very similar to the web app, but allows easier access for OS X applications.
-If you want to log into <strike>iChat</strike> Messages simply pop up the Dashboard and fill out the Shibboleth widget.
+If you want to log into <strike>iChat</strike> Messages, simply pop up the Dashboard and fill out the Shibboleth widget.
 Due to the special access widgets have to OS X resources the password is copied directly to the clipboard.
 Pop back to <strike>iChat</strike> Messages and paste the password.
 ###Is my password stored anywhere?
 Nope.
-The bookmarklet and standalone web page are both stored on your computer and do not communicate with any server.
+The bookmarklet and standalone web app are both stored on your device and do not communicate with any server.
 Check out the source code at [github](https://github.com/firien/shibboleth).
 ###Site \*\*\*.com limits my password to 10 characters
 No problem, append ':xxx' to your master password to truncate it.
 For example `master:16` will create a password only 16 characters long.

 ###Salting
-You can choose to include a [Salt](http://en.wikipedia.org/wiki/Salt_%28cryptography%29) in Shibboleth's javascript.
+You can choose to include a [Salt](http://en.wikipedia.org/wiki/Salt_%28cryptography%29)in Shibboleth's javascript.
 This is just one more layer of security (& complexity).
-It makes the javascript unique to you.
+This will regenerate the links with javascript that is unique to you.
+However, if you wish to regenerate Shibboleth, you will need to enter your original salt.
+If you do use a salt - remember to store it somewhere safe.

 ####Why is it named Shibboleth?
 Judges 12:6

 ##Developers
-The website is not finished and a complete mess.
-I hope to finish it soon and have it running on Heroku.

 Run with sinatra `bundle exec rackup config.ru` => localhost:9292

+This is running on [Heroku](https://stormy-night-7144.herokuapp.com)

 ###*Requires Ruby >=1.9*